MaxReinmueller/Search-This/README.md

 Link to deployed version - https://github.com/MaxReinmueller/liri-node-app

-### Organization
-  * The app is ran in node and accessed throught the command line.
-  * Specific API's are used to access data.
-  * javascript functions and node packages are used to organize the data that is output to the user.

 ## Instructions
   1. Download the app from Github and store the folder on your computer.
   1. Using your terminal and the "cd" command, navagate to the folder you downloaded.